 - property damage, and

-If a person was killed because of a catastrophic injury, his/her family can likely file a wrongful death lawsuit against the party responsible for causing the accident.
+If a person was killed because of a catastrophic injury, their family can likely file a wrongful death lawsuit against the party responsible for causing the accident.
 Damages can include (but are not limited to):

 - burial and funeral expenses,

-- amounts the deceased would have earned as income, and
+- amounts the deceased would have earned as income,

 What is the role of personal injury lawyers in catastrophic accident cases?